CCSI-Toolset/FOQUS/INSTALL.md

 * Download and install the SimSinter and TurbineLite installers
     * https://github.com/CCSI-Toolset/SimSinter/releases/download/2016.06.00/SimSinterInstaller.msi
     * https://github.com/CCSI-Toolset/turb_sci_gate/releases/download/2016.06.00/TurbineLite.msi
-* Install SimSinter then TurbineLite
+* Install SimSinter first, then TurbineLite
 * Do one of these two things (only after install)
     * restart computer
-    * or start the "Turbine Web API service"
+    * or start the "Turbine Web API service": (1) open Task Manager, (2) go to the "Services" tab, (3) click the "Services" button (in the lower right corner), (4) right-click "Turbine Web API Service" from the list, and (5) click "Start"

 ### Install PSUADE (current version: 1.7.10)